-APCF maintains holding facilities for mice, rats and rabbits.
+LAF maintains holding facilities for mice, rats and rabbits.
 Individually ventilated cages (IVC), static-microisolators and open-top cages for mice are available.
 Users may consider the degree of biosecurity, allergen control when choosing the cage type for their animals.
-Please consultation APCF for the choice of cage types and initiate the request of animal holding space by filling in a Cage Space Request Form.
+Please seek consultation from APCF for the choice of cage types and initiate the request of animal holding space by submitting an LAF Cage Space Application form.

 Animal Holding Rooms